FLaTNNBio/combinatorics_machine_learning_for_gene_fusion/README.md

 In the field of computational biology, the accurate mapping of RNA sequence reads (RNA-Seq) to their respective origin genes is a fundamental and prerequisite goal for studying gene fusions.
 Gene fusions, representing a mechanism of chromosomal rearrangement where two (or more) genes merge into a single gene (fusion gene), are often associated with cancer.
 Chromosomal rearrangements leading to gene fusions are particularly prevalent in sarcomas and hematopoietic neoplasms and are also common in solid tumors.

 Combinatorics-ML-Gene-Fusion is an ambitious bioinformatics project designed to detect gene fusions of two genes within a single transcript.
 It explores a hybrid approach between the contexts of *Machine Learning* and *Combinatorics on Words*, relying on an efficient system of factorizations.
-The representations are expressed by k-fingers, which are k-mers extracted from a gene's fingerprint or signature.
+The representations are expressed by *k-fingers*, which are k-mers extracted from a gene's *fingerprint* or signature.
 The project can be summarized in four main points:

 1) Generation of fingerprints or k-fingers by factorizing transcripts referring to genes from an arbitrarily sized gene panel.